scottaw66/scottwillsey/src/content/pins/pins.md

 ---
 title: "Pins"
 description: Things I've spotted recently and want to get back to.
+Ephemeral things that don't quit fit into a read later app.
 date: "2024-01-15T09:00:00-07:00"
 slug: "pins"
 ---